tou97/CISTL/README.md

-# Church in St. Louis Web Application
+# 🙏 Church in St. Louis Web Application

-A web application designed to serve the Church in St. Louis.
-The app utilizes a frontend built with Next.js and a backend with TBD.
-It supports efficient deployment using Docker and local development with Docker Compose.
+A modern, responsive web application serving the Church in St. Louis community.
+Built with Next.js at its core, this application combines beautiful UI with powerful functionality, all while maintaining an efficient deployment pipeline through Docker.

 ---